 Different states have different laws on what you can and cannot hunt turkeys with, so it’s essential to check your local regulations before deciding on your weapon and ammunition.

 That said, the two most popular tools for taking turkeys are shotguns and bows.
 Because both can be used in multiple types of hunting, you’ll want to ensure that whatever you’re using is set up for the right ammunition or broadheads for turkeys.

 Most turkey hunters will opt for a 12-gauge shotgun in the field, but a smaller gauge like a 16 or 20 can work just fine.
 You don’t need anything particularly fancy.

 These days, most shotguns come with a variety of removable chokes.
 And turkey chokes are often sold separately if your gun doesn’t already have one.

 Turkey chokes tighten the shot pattern for a greater chance of lethality with a big, singular, typically grounded bird.
 This differs from more spread-out patterns that might be better for smaller birds in flight, like quail.

 There are several shell options suitable for turkey on the market and for the most part, they’ll all get the job done.
-You’ve got a lot of options and once you decide on what your shot material will be, it really comes down to what your shotgun setup and choke patterns best with.
+You’ve got a lot of options and once you decide on what your shot material will be, it really comes down to what your shotgun setup and choke patterns are best with.

-If you’ve taken the ever-growing stance of hunting lead-free, Federal Premium Ammunition delivers a phenomenal shell with their Heavyweight Turkey loads.
+If you’ve taken the ever-growing stance of hunting lead-free, Federal Premium Ammunition delivers a phenomenal shell with its Heavyweight Turkey loads.
 The tungsten-alloy material has a density of 18 gm/cc, which is 22% higher than standard tungsten and 56% higher than lead.
-As a result, you’re afforded the utmost energy and highest speeds at extreme ranges.
+As a result, you’re afforded the utmost energy and the highest speeds at extreme ranges.

 Another option is Winchester’s Long Beard XR.
 It has easily become one of the top turkey loads industry-wide.